 If you want to discover a territory of unparalleled sunsets, extreme beauty, abysmal cliffs, splendid beaches, rocky mountains and an ancient heritage ... your destination is the Costa da Morte, a unique landscape with the largest beaches of the Galician coastline and trails that surround the sea from Carballo to Laracha.
 You will also learn to know Galicia through the popular hórreos (granaries) because here are located the largest ones of the country; its marine towns; the craft pottery of Buño and the delicate encaixe (lace) of Camariñas.
 Lighthouses and shipwrecks are some of the main elements of an infinity of legends of a highly literary destination.

-Natural areas: In the district of Ézaro, in the municipality of Dumbría, where the Xallas river flows, there is a great waterfall and spectacular views towards the sea and the beach.
+In the district of Ézaro, in the municipality of Dumbría, where the Xallas river flows, there is a great waterfall and spectacular views towards the sea and the beach.
 It is a corner for those who love unique natural environments.
 Next is Mount Pindo (Carnota), a wonderful place that many historians considered as the 'Celtic Olympus'.
 The truth is that in spite of the connotations of the denomination of the region itself, it is necessary to hold in maximum esteem the attractions of the innermost part of the Costa da Morte.
-An interior sprinkled by the Anllóns and the Xallas rivers, where you can experience the charm of unique places such as the shelter of Verdes (Coristanco) or where the nature attracts the attention with places like the Peñas de Pasarela and Traba.
-The estuary of Anllóns in Cabana de Bergantiños, the lagoon of Traba in Laxe, the Caldeiras do Castro in Muxía or Razo-Baldaio in Carballo stand out as natural interest spaces.
+An interior sprinkled by the Anllóns and the Xallas rivers, where you can experience the charm of unique places such as the shelter of Verdes (Coristanco) or where the nature attracts the attention with places like the Peñas de Pasarela, the Pools of Castro in Muxía and the Razo Baldaio Natural Area in the municipality of Carballo

 Antiquity: Over the time, the passage of different cultures gave way to different cultural manifestations.
 The cult of stone is a characteristic of the Costa da Morte, where there are different rituals associated with this element, such as a pedra de abalar, a pedra dos cadrís, a pedra fertilizante de Duío...
 There are cases of stones that were used as a support for a Christian crucifix that are still under study today.
 Around the famous and symbolic Sanctuary of the Virgen de la Barca, the rocks form a transcendent part of the context.
 This reality is not dissonant with the many samples of megalithic culture that can be visited, like the significant dolmen of Dombate (Cabana de Bergantiños) or the archaeological open-air museum of Carnota.